fbpx Skip to main content

 We cannot say enough good things about Effie, the ASL teacher, who was so engaged and effective with our 2 year old daughter from the very first session!
 Effie gladly included our whole family in the sessions!
 Her expertise and fantastic … More personality gave our daughter a way to communicate that she was so desperately seeking.
 The coordinators at Brooklyn Letters were so helpful and communicative…I would highly recommend their services!

-• New Jersey ( NJ) Multisensory Math Tutor, Brooklyn Letters Kelley Peters-Patel ★★★★★ 8 months ago
+• New Jersey ( NJ) Multisensory Math Tutor, Brooklyn Letters Kelley Peters-Patel ★★★★★ a year ago

 Melissa was wonderful.
 Our daughter warmed to her immediately and by the time she left, had already started "practicing" some of the techniques Melissa had shown her.
 I will not hesitate at all to reach out to Melissa again, should … More the need arise.